-1. To identify the "median employee" from our employee population, we used base annual wages plus any STI or sales incentive payments that each employee received in fiscal 2021 before any taxes, deductions, insurance premiums and other payroll withholdings.
+- 1. To identify the "median employee" from our employee population, as our consistently applied compensation measure, we used base annual wages plus any STI or sales incentive payments that each employee received in fiscal 2023 plus retirement savings contributions by the Company, in each case before any taxes, deductions, insurance premiums and other payroll withholdings.
 We did not use any statistical sampling techniques.
-The identified median employee was an hourly employee located in the United States.
-Per SEC rules and Dodd-Frank, the median employee if the actual median employee were to leave the company) can be maintained for up to three years, assuming no significant changes to the workforce.
-The company does not believe there were significant changes over the past year.
-The median employee determined in fiscal 2021 is no longer employed at the company, so an employee whose compensation was substantially similar to that of the fiscal 2021 median employee (also an hourly employee located in the United States) was selected as the median employee for fiscal 2022.

-- For the annual total compensation of our median employee, we identified and calculated the elements of that employee's compensation for fiscal 2022 in accordance with the requirements to determine the CEO pay reported in the Summary Compensation Table, resulting in annual total compensation of \$63,843. - For the annual total compensation of our CEO, we used the amount reported in the "Total" column in "Executive Compensation - Summary Compensation Table." - To calculate the CEO pay ratio, the total compensation of our CEO was divided by the total compensation of the median employee.
+The identified median employee was an hourly employee located in the United States. - 2.
+As of our determination date of September 1, 2023, our employee population comprised 41,897 employees.
+Applying the "5% de minimis exemption," we excluded 2,046 employees (4.7% of the global workforce), resulting in a remainder of 43,943 employees.
+Excluded countries and employee counts were as follows: Tunisia (241), Thailand (164), Philippines (89), Bosnia Herzegovina (223), India (190), Czech Republic (152), Estonia (179), Argentina (143), Romania (102), Colombia (153), Peru (5), Hungary (1), Norway (170), Finland (47), Switzerland (24), Hong Kong (32), Russia (129), and Iceland (2).
+Additionally, applying the "acquired employees" exemption, we excluded 172 employees who joined the Company in connection with our acquisition of Pro-Western Plastics, for a total of 2,218 employees excluded from our calculations. - 3.
+For the annual total compensation of our median employee, we identified and calculated the elements of that employee's compensation for fiscal 2023 in accordance with the requirements to determine the CEO pay reported in the Summary Compensation Table, resulting in annual total compensation of \$63,811. - 4.
+For the annual total compensation of our CEO, we used the amount reported in the "Total" column in "Executive Compensation Summary Compensation Table." - 5.
+To calculate the CEO pay ratio, the total compensation of our CEO was divided by the total compensation of the median employee.